dannyblaker/lotus-menu/README.md

 # Lotus Menu

-A beautiful, interactive radial navigation menu that displays as a lotus flower.
-Built with pure CSS/JavaScript for smooth animations and intuitive user experience.
+A beautiful lotus flower that functions as an interactive radial navigation menu that expands the user hovers their mouse from one petal to another.
+It is built with CSS, JavaScript and Jquery.

 **You are most welcome to use this code in your commercial projects, all that I ask in return is that you credit my work by providing a link back to this repository.
 Thank you & Enjoy!**